 - Discuss the sentence handed down to Eichmann.
 Would there have been any value in giving him a life sentence?

 - The trial of Adolf Eichmann in 1961 was at a time when many Nazi war criminals were still on the run from justice.
 Is there any value in continuing to search for Nazi war criminals in the 21st century?
 Is there a value in putting old men, or women, on trial?

-This clip will be relevant for teaching History.
+This short film will be relevant for teaching history.
 This topic appears in OCR, Edexcel, AQA, WJEC KS4/GCSE in England and Wales, CCEA GCSE in Northern Ireland and SQA National 4/5 in Scotland.